brunogml/rKTs/README.md

 - `<revisionplace>` the place where the translation occured according to the colophon of the edition
 - `<note>` a note, in English
 - `<lang>` indicates the main language, the default `bo` is not indicated, other values can be `bo,sa` (for the bilingual texts) and `sa`
+- `<InDerge>` for fragments indicates their location in the Derge Kanjur
 #### Kernel

 - `<rkts>` (resp. `rktst`, `rktsg`), Reference Number of the text